tensorsmart/flink-typescript/README.md

 # flink-typescript

-A typescript binding auto-generated from Apache Flink OpenAPI
+A typescript binding auto-generated from Apache Flink OpenAPI.